diogohmsilva/fallDetect/readme.txt

 - the App will receive a notification regarding the situation (through Firebase Cloud Messaging)

 A more detailed explanation of the system in general is given in the pdf Project Report.

-The app project is available in the fallDetectApp repository.